andrewacashner/hearingfaithms/chapters/chapter-3.md

 This happens "years before the sign, 'dexterity in hope'."
-Since the poet has just referred to "the thirty-three" as a metonym for Christ's passion, the *divisa*---a sign of any kind but particularly a heraldic emblem or motto---may refer to the cross.
+Since the poet has just referred to "the thirty-three" as a metonym for Christ's passion, the *divisa*---a sign of any kind but particularly a heraldic emblem or motto---may refer to the cross, or to Christ himself, whom the angel in Luke 2 calls a *signum* (sign) to the shepherds, and whom Simeon tells Mary will be a "sign that will be spoken against."
 ^[ source ]
- others who say the same
 The motto, *la destreza en la esperanza*, sounds like a gloss of a phrase from the Roman historian Tacitus, *spes in virtute*, which was cried in the midst of a famous battle.
 ^[XXX  source, details ]
-The heraldic and chivalric imagery and language (*hazañas*, *destreza*) here continues the notion of Christ as a David-like hero; but in the musical context it also established Christ as a musical virtuoso.
+The vocabulary here (*hazañas*, *destreza*, *divisa*) marks Christ as a heroic warrior-king in a style that resonated with the military-influenced culture of early modern Spain; here again he follows after his ancestor David the giant-killer.
+This description also fits with the liturgical lessons of Christmas Matins, from Pope St. Leo the Great, that characterize Christ's birth as the beginning of a battle with the devil.
+^[ XXX Azevedo on hazañas and Leo in the liturgy]
-The term *destreza* was commonly used in Spanish musical writing to denote virtousity and consummate craftsmanship; it could be used both for players and for composers.
+The word *destreza* was also used to signify musical virtuosity, especially compositional ingenuity.
+The *divisa*, could be a musical sign as well such as a meter signature. players and for composers.
 ^[XXX  source ]